mgiessing/bcn-lab-2084/README.md

 cd ..
 ```

-Verify that three new pods are running:
+Monitor deployment using:

-`oc get pods | grep deployment`
+`oc get pods -w`

-You should see etcd-deployment, milvus-deployment and minio-deployment
+Wait until you see etcd-deployment, milvus-deployment and minio-deployment in the "running" state.

+The `-w, --watch` command can be interrupted with Ctrl+C.

 ### 2.2 Deploy Notebookserver

-To interact with Milvus and our Large Language Model we're using a Notebookserver
+To interact with Milvus and our Large Language Model we're using a Notebookserver:

 ```bash
 cd nb-deployment